AJLoveChina/hs2/README.md

+# http-server-v2
-# http-server-v2: a command-line http server with auto-generated ssl
+## A command-line http server with auto-generated ssl

 `http-server-v2` is absolutely extending `http-server`, only added one feature => auto-generated ssl